iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 ### Parameter dependencies

-[Parameters] are a special type of stage dependency.
-They consist of a list of params to track in one of these formats:
+<abbr>Parameters</abbr> are a special type of stage dependency.
+The supported
+parameters file formats are YAML 1.2, JSON, TOML 1.0, and Python.

+The list of `params` in `dvc.yaml` should contain one of these:

 1. A param key/value pair that can be found in `params.yaml` (default params file);